hermonochy/Rescueland/The Planet File.md

 Tech Level: How high the technology is, on a scale of 1-12, or military.
 01. Stone age
-02. Medival age
+02. Medieval age
 03. Earth, today
 04. Regular transports available around the system
 05. Begin exploring deeper into the nearby systems
 06. Colonies in nearby systems (Star Wars is at this level)
-07. Have technology to leave their multiverse occasionaly
+07. Have technology to leave their multiverse occasionally
 08. Able to regularly leave the multiverse
-09. Begin to discover more dangerous, system destroying weaponry
+09. Begin to discover more dangerous, system destroying weaponry 10.
-10.
 11.
 12. Highest possible level

 Population: The number of inhabitants

-Atmosphere: The main gasses of the atmoshpere
+Atmosphere: The main gasses of the atmosphere

 General: General information